How Velin AI Stays Undetectable: The Six Surfaces That Can Expose You

 Zoom Users: In Zoom, make sure the "Advanced Capture with Window Filtering" option is enabled in your advanced screen share settings.
 This tells Zoom to respect the OS-level window exclusion that Velin uses.
 Without this setting enabled, Zoom may override the exclusion and show Velin in the shared view.
 If you're not sure how to find this, check Zoom's screen share settings before your interview — not during it.

-Feature 2: Hidden from Dock, Menu Bar, Mission Control, and Task View
+Surface 2: The Dock, Menu Bar and Task View

 Feature Spotlight: Dock and Taskbar Invisibility